 The library and dining room of 57 Commonwealth are illustrated and described in The Book of American Interiors by Charles Wyllys Elliott, published in 1876.
 The library is described as 17 feet by 25 feet, looking out on Commonwealth Avenue, with a pine floor, hooded mantel-piece, and bay window.
 The dining room is described as 18 feet by 24 feet, with a mantel piece that is “massive and quiet,” with American ash paneling, tinted with a dark stain.

-In 1900, the Burnhams purchased land on Lord’s Hill in Wenham and built a new home there.
+In the 1890s, the Burnhams also maintained a home in West Manchester.
+In 1900, they purchased land on Lord’s Hill in Wenham and built a new home there.
 They subsequently expanded their holdings and had a new home, Overlach, built there, designed by Winslow and Bigelow.

-On July 5, 1955, 55 Commonwealth was acquired from Thomas Diab by real estate dealer David A. Finn (Finkelstein).
-He and his wife, Hilda J. (Jacobson) Finn, lived in Newton.
+On July 5, 1955, 55 Commonwealth was acquired from Thomas Diab by real estate dealer David Avich Finn (Finkelstein).
+He and his wife, Hilda Jeanette (Jacobson) Finn, lived in Newton.

 In February of 1956, he applied for (and subsequently received) permission to convert the house into sixteen apartments.